SLHD Board Members

 The Hon.
 Ron Phillips served as a Member of Parliament in the NSW Legislative Assembly from 1984 to 1999.
 Among other appointments, Mr Phillips served as Government Whip, Minister for Health for four years before becoming Deputy Leader of the NSW Liberal Party.
 After leaving politics in 1999, Mr Phillips developed a successful consulting business in the health and aged care industry, providing strategic and detailed advice to government and a broad range of business clients.
 Mr Phillips was formerly part owner and managing director of Sydney Breast Clinic Pty Ltd, and chair of the Sydney Institutes for Health and Medical Research.
 He is currently founding shareholder and director of BCAL Diagnostics Pty Ltd and chair of NSW Kids and Families.

 Dr Barry R Catchlove AM

 Dr Thomas Karplus

 David McLean has a 35-year career in healthcare communications and marketing in Australia, USA and South East Asia at Chief Executive level in a leading multi-national corporation.
-A co-founder and chairman of the University of Sydney Medical School's Cancer Communications Unit, Mr McLean is currently a board member of the Faculty of Pharmacy Foundation.
+A co-founder and chairman of the University of Sydney Medical School's Cancer Communications Unit, Mr McLean served as a board member of the Faculty of Pharmacy Foundation.
 He has a passion for patient advocacy and effective professional patient communications.
 He continues to serve in other board and chair positions and mentors young, high-potential talent.